A bill to amend title 18 of the United States Code to provide penalties for excessive violence during professional sports events.

 The bill’s titles are written by its sponsor.

-This bill was introduced on July 31, 1980, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 31, 1980, in a previous session of Congress, but it did not receive a vote.

 Representative for Ohio's 23rd congressional district